The Three Kingdoms

 The upper Kingdoms can be reached from Morashtar via planar gateways which access these realms, if these portals can be found and reached.
 Artificers can learn powers which unlock gates to certain planes.

 A Kingdom which presents itself to inhabitants and visitors alike as their ideal world, only within that ideal world are the resident angels they cannot control.
-The presiding God Yajmha, who counts himself the only true God and creator, is rarely seen, and takes any social form he chooses, usually a handsome young man which fair hair and dark skin, for his true form is Leviathan, which Haman is in just the belly of, as the Morning Star's true form is Acheron.
+The presiding God Yajmha (or Yawen, proxy of Leviathan), who counts himself the only true God and creator, is rarely seen, and takes any social form she chooses, usually a pretty young woman or elderly lady with dark hair and dark skin, for her true form is Leviathan, which Haman lies in the belly of, as the Morning Star's true form is Acheron.

 A Kingdom of great halls, keeps, walled in gardens, farms, forests, and fields on scattered islands in a deep blue sea, where great forests lead into Annwn.
 Home to the gods of the seasons, cycles, and crafts; including the major gods Dagda, Lugh, Rhiannon, Bel and Arianrhod.